beaurancourt/blog/markdown/rewriting-isfjall.md

 ## Wrapping Up
 That was *a lot*.
 My main takeaway from this is that the book structure matters *a lot*.
-My first read-through of Hall of Judgement was very confusing; I remember reading all of the Isfjall sections and thinking "Wow, what a cool town, this is awesome!", and then the book skipped directly to "The Lost Hall of Judgement" and wrote out the skeleton of a scene and motivation.
+My first read-through of Hall of Judgment was very confusing; I remember reading all of the Isfjall sections and thinking "Wow, what a cool town, this is awesome!", and then the book skipped directly to "The Lost Hall of Judgment" and wrote out the skeleton of a scene and motivation.

-My stomache sunk thinking "where are the things *players* care about?"
+My stomach sunk thinking "where are the things *players* care about?"
 What does this guy look like?
 Where are the NPCs they'll interact with?
 What are these problems and places that they're referencing - did I miss something?
 How do I actually start the game?
 There's this great post that [Charles